 Projects can evolve with and adapt to changing market demands.
 It’s important to choose an IT outsourcing partner that is able to support your company’s short-term and long-term plans.

 A decade ago, outsourcing was seen as a method to reduce costs, but nowadays it’s more about increasing business revenue by employing cutting-edge technologies like IoT, machine learning, AI, etc. The rate of employing Eastern European outsourcing vendors has been growing year after year due to increased demand for specialists with a high level of expertise.
 That’s why outsourcing today is not always cost-saving.
 Moreover, cut-rate services can be a sign of low-quality work or a lack of experience.

 Another essential question to ask is how long the company has been in business.
 How many long-term clients does it have and how many projects released?
 The trust factor heavily depends on the company’s age on the market and its experience.
 Mutual respect, trust, and understanding of business needs are the most critical factors to achieve an effective partnership.
 Time is needed to gain practical experience, mature as a company, and become experienced consultants.

 4. Time Zone

 Time zone differences can give your business a competitive advantage.
-For example, if you need 24/7 support for your customers worldwide, you might want to seek IT partners in different, overlapping time zones.
+For example, if you need 24/7 support for your customers worldwide, you might want to seek managed IT service providers in different, overlapping time zones.
 On the other hand, if your workflow requires communicating with the remote team during regular working hours, a significant time difference can be a problem for the project.

 5. Clients and References